mallikaravi/ATM/README.md

 ATM is a terminal based application.The user should first login in to the application and the use the bank services.If the user is not a registered member,he can create an account by signingup.The user has also option to change his profile.They are

-1.Edit Profile
+1. Edit Profile
-2.Change password
+2. Change password
-3.Delete profile
+3. Delete profile

 It is an application used for performing banking operations.